TheMatrix97/MQTTESPClientExample/README.md

 Use visual studio with platformIO for compilation

-### Wifi configuration
+### WIFI configuration

-Add your wifi information in file `variablesWIFI.c`, following the provided template
+Create a new file named `variablesWIFI.c` inside src folder and add your WIFI credentials following the provided template:
 ````c
 char* SSID = "ExampleWLAN";
 char* PASSWORD = "ExampleWLANPassword";